gruppe-adler/TvT_BreakingContact.Stratis/README.md

 ## Mods

 TFAR, ACE3, RHSAFRF and RHSUSF mods are required.
+RDS_CIV is optional (required for param "civilian traffic")

 # Administration